Bob Chapek: Chief executive officer

-In October 2020, Chapek spoke about the company's decision to begin focusing on streaming media, including Disney+, and direct-to-consumer advertising.
-Multiple films that were originally slated for theatrical releases, including Mulan and Soul, did not receive theatrical releases and instead debuted on Disney+.
+In October 2020, Chapek spoke of the company's decision to begin focusing on streaming media, including Disney+, and direct-to-consumer advertising.
+Multiple films which were originally slated for theatrical releases, including Mulan and Soul, did not receive theatrical releases and instead debuted on Disney+.
 Mulan was offered on Disney+ for a premium fee, while Soul was offered for no additional cost.

 Florida's Parental Rights in Education Act

-In 2022, as Florida passed its Parental Rights in Education Act (commonly referred to by critics as the "Don't Say Gay law"), reports arose that Disney funded the legislators who wrote and sponsored the bill; this conflicted with the company's pro-LGBT+ image.
+In 2022 when Florida passed its Parental Rights in Education Act, reports arose that Disney funded the legislators who wrote and sponsored the bill; this conflicted with the company's pro-LGBT+ image.
 In a board-approved memo drafted with Geoff Morrell, then chief of corporate affairs, Chapek wrote "corporate statements do very little to change outcomes or minds.
 Instead, they are often weaponized by one side or the other to further divide and inflame.
 Simply put, they can be counterproductive and undermine more effective ways to achieve change."
 Chapek's refusal to pause political contributions to legislators who supported the bill and his failure to take a public stance on the legislation was heavily criticized, including by several members of Disney's creative talent.
-Following the criticism, Chapek reversed course, claiming the company was "opposed to the bill from the outset" and would be donating to several LGBT+ organizations.
-One LGBTQ civil rights advocacy group, the Human Rights Campaign, refused funds from Disney until "meaningful action" is taken.
-The day after, Chapek formally apologized for his prior statements and announced that the company will be ceasing donations to all political parties in Florida while looking to further improve their support for LGBT+ causes.
-However, this was later considered to be one of the main reasons why the Florida government pushed to repeal the Reedy Creek Improvement Act.
+After the criticism, Chapek reversed course, claiming the company was "opposed to the bill from the outset" and would be donating to several LGBT+ organizations.
+The Human Rights Campaign, an LGBTQ civil rights advocacy group refused funds from Disney until "meaningful action" was taken.
+The next day, Chapek formally apologized for his prior statements and announced that the company will be ceasing donations to all political parties in Florida while looking to further improve their support for LGBT+ causes.
+However, that was later considered to be one of the main reasons why the Florida government pushed to repeal the Reedy Creek Improvement Act.